jiuliwei/AppleScript_to_automatically_sync_Safari_from_Chrome/README.md

 ```
 id -u
 ```
-- Run this line in the terminal:
+- Then run this line to move to the LaunchAgents folder:
 ```
 cd ~/Library/LaunchAgents/
 ```